Quit These Three Bad Habits If You Want to Get Ahead at Work

 We are prepared for insults, but compliments leave us baffled.— Mason Cooley

-Not accepting praise and compliments.
 Many people who are unhappy at work will often cite a lack of recognition for all the hours they put in at the office, day in and day out, week after week.
 These people feel under-appreciated and taken for granted.
 Yet many of these same people are unable to accept a simple compliment from a colleague---whether it be a compliment on a stylish suit they’re wearing or praise for a nicely designed annual stakeholders report.
 Instead of graciously saying “Thank you!” when being complimented, they’ll say something self-effacing like “Oh, I’m out of clean laundry so I’m wearing my business clothes today.”
-Or “It didn’t take me very long to design that document.
+Or, “It didn’t take me very long to design that document.
 I adapted it from some other projects I worked on.”

 In the first instance, you’re essentially telling the person who complimented you that wearing sharp clothes at work is not a priority.
 In the second instance, you’re dismissing your own efforts and giving your boss a reason to not credit you for the work you did.